-Chili and cold winter days go hand in hand, but this comfort food favorite isn’t always the healthiest choice, especially the store-bought canned variety which is often loaded with excessive salt, sugar, and preservatives.
+Warm chili and cold days go hand in hand, but this comfort food favorite isn’t always the healthiest choice, especially the store-bought canned variety, which is often loaded with excessive salt, sugar, and preservatives.
 Even your homemade version might be high in fat and missing some key nutrients.
 But there are easy ways to crank up the healthy meter on your next batch while improving on taste.
 Try one or all of these easy suggestions:

 - Chose a lean meat.
 Try turkey or chicken, or if you want to stick to beef, make sure it is as lean as possible and use a little less.
 If you want to omit the meat all together, you can add Portobello mushrooms, zucchini, or squash to get a nice texture and flavor.

 - Up the beans.
 Instead of adding the standard 1 can of beans, increase the number and types of beans you use per pot, including white and red kidney, pinto, chickpeas (garbanzo beans), black beans, navy beans, and/or lentils.
 Beans and other legumes are one of the best sources of protein and fiber around.
 They’re inexpensive (they can really stretch a batch of chili into many meals) and contain antioxidants, vitamins, and minerals such as copper, folate, iron, magnesium, manganese, phosphorous, potassium, and zinc.